theochem/horton/doc/user_ap1rog.rst

 The AP1roG wave function and its response density matrices can then be used for post-processing.
 This version of Horton offers:

     1. A posteriori addition of dynamic electron correlation using the perturbation module (see :ref:`pta` and :ref:`ptb` for documentation)
-    2. Analysis of orbital correlations in the AP1roG wave function using the orbital entanglement module (see :ref:`orbitalentanglementseniorityzero` for documentation)
+    2. Analysis of orbital correlations in the AP1roG wave function using the orbital entanglement module (see :ref:`orbital_entanglementseniorityzero` for documentation)
     3. Dump the Hamiltonian (collection of one- and two-electron integrals and the energy term due to core electrons and external potentials) in the AP1roG MO basis.
 The one- and two-electron integrals can be calculated for any pre-defined active space, that is, a selected number of active electrons and orbitals.
 The Hamiltonian is stored in the Molpro file format (see :ref:`hamiltonian_io` for documentation)